Skip to main content

 What is the safest city in Paraguay?

-Encarnación is widely considered the safest major city, with low crime and a walkable environment.
-In Asunción, Villa Morra and Recoleta are the safest neighborhoods.
+Encarnación is widely considered the safest major city, with low crime and a walkable riverfront (costanera).
+In Asunción, the safest neighborhoods are Villa Morra, Carmelitas, Recoleta, Manorá, and Las Lomas — all feature gated buildings, private security, and low violent crime.
 San Bernardino (40 min from Asunción) is also very safe.

 What areas should I avoid in Paraguay?

-Avoid: Ciudad del Este (Tri-Border Area, high organized crime), Centro Asunción at night, Bañado Sur/Norte (informal settlements), and northern departments (Concepción, San Pedro, Amambay) due to EPP insurgent activity.
+Avoid: Ciudad del Este (Tri-Border Area, organized crime hub), Centro Asunción at night (deserted, poor lighting), Bañado Sur/Norte and Chacarita (informal settlements), San Jerónimo after dark, and five northeastern departments (Alto Paraná, Amambay, Canindeyú, Concepción, San Pedro) due to EPP insurgent activity and drug trafficking along the Brazilian border.

 Is it safe to walk at night in Asunción?

-In safe neighborhoods (Villa Morra, Recoleta, gated areas), yes with normal caution.
-Avoid Centro completely at night - it's deserted and higher crime risk.
-Use Uber/Bolt for transportation after dark and stay on well-lit streets.
+In safe neighborhoods (Villa Morra, Carmelitas, Recoleta, gated areas), yes with normal caution.
+These areas have private security, streetlights, and regular police patrols.
+Avoid Centro completely at night — it empties out after business hours.
+Use Uber or Bolt for transportation after dark.

 What are the main safety concerns in Paraguay?

-Main concerns are: petty crime (pickpocketing, phone snatching), home burglaries if not in gated community, police corruption at traffic stops, poor road safety (1,200 deaths/year), and dengue fever (endemic, prevention essential).
+Main concerns are: petty crime (pickpocketing, phone snatching by motochorros), home burglaries if not in a gated community, police corruption at traffic stops (CPI score: 24/100), poor road safety (22.6 deaths per 100k, 78% involving motorcycles), and dengue fever (endemic year-round, peaks October–April).

 Is Paraguay safe for solo female travelers?

 Reasonably safe with precautions.
 Lower harassment than many Latin American countries.
-Stay in reputable accommodations, use Uber, avoid walking alone at night outside safe areas.
-Many women report feeling comfortable in expat neighborhoods.
+Stay in reputable accommodations in Villa Morra, Recoleta, or Carmelitas.
+Use Uber/Bolt exclusively, avoid walking alone at night outside safe areas, and share your itinerary with contacts.
+Many women report feeling comfortable in Asunción's expat neighborhoods.

 Do I need health insurance in Paraguay?